quantum-kat/github-pages-with-jekyll/_posts/2020-08-23-Lagrangian.md

-*Lagrangian Mechanics*
+**Lagrangian Mechanics**
-This article is about Least Action Principle
+_This article is about Least Action Principle_
+---
+title: Least Action Principle
+date: 2020-08-23
+---